-If you are looking to save money at the Children’s Museum in Boston, here’s a few ways to do so:
+If you are looking to save money at the Children’s Museum in Boston, here are a few ways to do so:

-Ways to Save on Tickets to the Boston Children’s Museum
+Ways to Save with Boston Children’s Museum Discount Tickets

 - Admission is $1 on Friday nights from 5-9pm

-- Request a museum pass from your local library and get half-price admission ($8), up to 4 guests
+- Request a museum pass from your local library and get half-price admission ($9) with Boston Children’s Museum discount tickets, up to 4 guests

 - Mass EBT cardholders can receive admission for $2 per person when they pay in cash, up to 4 people with valid EBT card and photo ID

 - New England K-8 Teachers receive free admission with valid work ID, union card or paycheck AND photo ID

 - Active Military Personnel or dependent will receive complimentary admission with valid ID

 - WGBH members receive $1 off admission for up to 4 people with current membership card and photo ID

 - Children who are Red Sox Kid Nation members can receive $2 off admission with membership card